-Jean was given individual support with the help of Include-IT Mersey Digital Champion Annette Summer, and has enjoyed working in a small class and having some one-t-one support to help her remember demonstrations that she has observed in the lesson.
+Jean was given individual support with the help of Include-IT Mersey Digital Champion Annette Summer, and has enjoyed working in a small class and having some one-to-one support to help her remember demonstrations that she has observed in the lesson.

 Carl, aged 53 from St Helens

-Learner from Helena Partnerships
+Learner with Helena Partnerships and St Helens Chamber

 Carl successfully completed the Include-IT Mersey course with Helena / St Helens Chamber in January 2018 and found that his IT skills have improved as a result of this course.
 Carl applied for a Facilities Assistant position with Carlisle Cleaning Services whilst he was undertaking his Include-IT Mersey course and was invited to an interview in early January 2018.
 Carl was successful at his interview and was offered full-time permanent contract on the 21st January 2018 and signed off Jobseekers Allowance (JSA)